roxanahickey/adolescent/06-post-review.md

 ![plot of chunk div-ph-trends](./06-post-review_files/figure-html/div-ph-trends.png)

-# Figure S10.
-Genus-level richness, Simpson’s diversity index and vaginal pH.
-Each point represents a vaginal sample from either a girl or a mother.
+***Genus-level richness, Simpson’s diversity index and vaginal pH.*** Each point represents a vaginal sample from either a girl or a mother.
 Vaginal pH was recorded for 120 samples from 24 girls and 37 samples from 21 mothers.
 (A) Genus-level richness plotted against vaginal pH.
 A locally weighted scatterplot smoothing (LOESS) function was applied separately to girl and mother data points, with 95% confidence intervals indicated by the light grey regions.
 (B) Genus-level Simpson's diversity index plotted against vaginal pH with LOESS curves for girls and mothers.

 ```
 ## Scale for 'colour' is already present.
 Adding another scale for 'colour', which will replace the existing scale.